Skip to main content

 Client function

-If you want to execute a function on the client instead of the server, you can use the client object.
+If you want to execute a function on the client instead of the server, you can use the web object in your handler.

 This makes your block only compatible with the Web runtime.
 It won’t work on WhatsApp for example, the block will simply be skipped.